 Since many people are just entering the cryptocurrency domain, using custodial wallets is relatively easy.
 That is why a lot of custodial wallets are quite famous.
 Some well-known custodial wallet services come from Coinbase, Kraken, Crypto.com, FTX, etc.

-What is the Difference Between Non-Custodial Wallets and Custodial Wallets: What is a Non-Custodial Wallet?
+What is a Non-Custodial Wallet?

 The only way to prove that you own a crypto asset is to possess the private key to access it.
 The saying, ‘not your keys, not your crypto,’ has become quite popular across the globe.
 This is why a lot of critics do not consider custodial wallet users as legitimate owners of the crypto.
 A non-custodial wallet can be used to tackle this issue as well.